sgorgun/graph-presentation-task-python/README.md

         pass
 ```

-As you can see there are multiple details that might need some clarification:
+As you can see, multiple details might need clarification:
-* The class constructor expects a number `number_of_vertices`, which defines the number of vertices in the graph.
-You may assume that vertices are enumerated from *0* to *number_of_vertices - 1*.
+* The class constructor expects the number `number_of_vertices`, which defines the number of vertices in the graph.
+You can assume that vertices are enumerated from *0* to *number_of_vertices - 1*.
-* `add_new_edge` method support addition of new edges to the graph
+* The `add_new_edge` method helps add of new edges to the graph
-* `get_number_of_adjacent_vertices` and `get_list_of_adjacent_vertices` methods are about getting some info regarding adjacent vertices for some vertex of interest.
+* The `get_number_of_adjacent_vertices` and `get_list_of_adjacent_vertices` methods are used to get information about vertices adjacent to a vertex of interest.
-* `is_edge` method simply checks whether some edges of interest is present within the graph
+* The `is_edge` method simply checks whether certain edges of interest are present in the graph.

-Please check the unit tests to get some understanding on how to use the class *in the field*.
+Please check the unit tests to gain an understanding of how to use the class *in the field*.

 <br>

-Please use a template for the implementation (tasks/adjacency_matrix:GraphAdjacencyMatrix).
+Please use the template `tasks/adjacency_matrix:GraphAdjacencyMatrix` for the implementation.

-### Exercise 2: Adjacency dictionary interface for undirected graphs
+### Exercise 2: The adjacency dictionary interface for undirected graphs
-Your task is to implement the following interface for `Adjacency matrix` data structure for representing undirected graphs in memory:
+Your task is to implement the following interface for the `Adjacency matrix` data structure, which is used to represent undirected graphs in memory:

 ```python
 class GraphAdjacencyDictionary: